Request for Partnership

 Cut-off application date for engagements after Q1 2027 : December 1, 2026

-UKAI Projects is launching this Request for Partnership (RFP) in response to a cultural and institutional moment defined by overwhelm, disconnection, and symbolic breakdown.
+UKAI Projects is launching this Request for Partnership in response to a cultural and institutional moment defined by overwhelm, disconnection, and symbolic breakdown.
 Across sectors, we’re witnessing a hunger for meaning that metrics alone cannot satisfy.
 The rituals of innovation have grown predictable.
 The rebrands are losing their resonance.
 And while artificial intelligence accelerates everything, fewer people know what story they’re in anymore.

 We are offering a different methodology: one honed by artists, tested in complexity, and grounded in care.
 Since 2017, UKAI has been working with high-potential individuals and organizations to transform how they engage with creativity—not as an accessory or communication tool, but as a methodology for structural and symbolic change.
 We believe this is a time to take risks—not reckless ones, but intentional, rigorous ones that expose new ground.
 Artists and cultural practitioners have long developed tools for navigating uncertainty, for transforming estrangement into insight, and for building meaning where systems falter.
 This accumulated practice has shaped an approach that is not only sincere but also urgent.
 We are inviting partners into encounters that shift how they think, act, and relate.